turquoiseowl/i18n/README.md

 ### Build Notes

-The i18n project at present targets Visual Studio 2012 / .NET Framework 4 and requires the Visual Studio 2012 SDK libraries installed to build.
+The i18n project at present targets Visual Studio 2013 / .NET Framework 4 and requires the Visual Studio 2013 SDK libraries installed to build.

-To build the project in Visual Studio 2013 / .NET Framework 4.5:

-1. Install the Visual Studio 2013 SDK if not already installed.
-2. Upgrade the i18n project to 2013.
-3. Remove the reference to Microsoft.VisualStudio.Shell.11 and replace it with a reference to Microsoft.VisualStudio.Shell.12.

-See [Issue #117](https://github.com/turquoiseowl/i18n/issues/117#issuecomment-57867637) for more information on building with VS 2013.

 ### Contributing

 There's lot of room for further enhancements and features to this library, and you are encouraged to fork it and contribute back anything new.
 Specifically, these would be great places to add more functionality:

+* Full OWIN support (see [Issue #241](https://github.com/turquoiseowl/i18n/issues/241))
 * Input and ideas on a safe universal nugget syntax (see issue #69).
 * Plurals support.
 * Help me fix the bugs!
 Chances are I don't ship in your language.
 Fix what hurts.
 Please?